dcleblanc/SafeInt/helpfile.md

 SAFEINT_HAS_INT128, SAFEINT_USE_INTRINSICS - SafeInt has four approaches to 64-bit multiplication - upcast to int128, intrinsics on the Visual Studio compiler with x64 code, builtin functions on gcc and clang, and if all else fails, just do the math.
 If you would like to force an approach to this, these defines will allow you to that.

 SAFEINT_ASSERT - SafeInt will assert various cases that might represent either implementation-dependent or behavior that should get inspected.
 The default is to use assert(), but you may replace this if your code base has a different set of assert functions.

-VISUAL_STUDIO_SAFEINT_COMPAT - there is a very old version of SafeInt that was shipped with Visual Studio, and never updated.
-It uses the msl::utilities namespace, and it is possible that references to these namespaces have leaked out into your code.
-If so, define this and you'll have an easier time porting.
-It is recommended that you just go fix these references, as compatibility hasn't been tested recently, and this will eventually get deprecated.

 SAFEINT_ASSERT_ON_EXCEPTION - defining this will cause an assert to be called before an exception is thrown, which may make issues easier to debug.